google/copybara/docs/reference.md

 smart_prune | `bool`<br><p>By default CHANGE_REQUEST workflows cannot restore scrubbed files.
 This flag does a best-effort approach in restoring the non-affected snippets.
 For now we only revert the non-affected files.
 This only works for CHANGE_REQUEST mode.</p>
 merge_import | `bool`<br><p>A migration mode that shells out to a diffing tool (default is diff3) to merge all files.
 The inputs to the diffing tool are (1) origin file (2) baseline file (3) destination file.
 This can be used to perpetuate destination-only changes in non source of truth repositories.</p>
 autopatch_config | [`core.autopatch_config`](#coreautopatch_config) or `NoneType`<br><p>Configuration that describes the setting for automatic patch file generation</p>
+after_merge_transformations | `sequence`<br><p>Perform these transformations after merge_import, but before Copybara writes to the destination.
+Ex: any BUILD file generations that rely on the results of merge_import</p>
 migrate_noop_changes | `bool`<br><p>By default, Copybara tries to only migrate changes that affect origin_files or config files.
 This flag allows to include all the changes.
 Note that it might generate more empty changes errors.
 In `ITERATIVE` mode it might fail if some transformation is validating the message (Like has to contain 'PUBLIC' and the change doesn't contain it because it is internal).</p>
 experimental_custom_rev_id | `string` or `NoneType`<br><p>Use this label name instead of the one provided by the origin.
 This is subject to change and there is no guarantee.</p>
 description | `string` or `NoneType`<br><p>A description of what this workflow achieves</p>